Steve Rocco (boxer)

 Steve Rocco (1908 – January 13, 1967) was an Italian-Canadian former professional flyweight boxer.
 He won the Canadian flyweight boxing championship in 1928.

 Early life

 Stephen Gerald Rocco was born in Toronto, Ontario, Canada.
 He was of Italian descent.

 In his early years, he worked as a newsboy in Toronto.

 Amateur boxing career

 The former newsboy started competing in local amateur boxing shows.
 At the Ontario Amateur Boxing Championships in Toronto in April 1925, held under the Ontario A.A.U., Rocco won the 105-pound weight class championship.

+In a notable rematch on May 26, 1926, he defeated Bobby Leitham, the Canadian amateur flyweight titleholder, for the second time.
+Rocco received a standing ovation both upon leaving the ring and again when receiving the cup from a local sportsman.

 The provincial champion also held the title of international amateur flyweight champion but forfeited his amateur status, disqualifying him as a candidate for the 1928 Summer Olympics.

 Professional career

 Rocco was initially denied professional bouts in Toronto because amateur boxing authorities hoped to reserve him for the Canadian Olympic team.
 He relocated to Detroit, where he broke into the professional ranks as a main event fighter.
 Making his pro debut in January 1928, he went undefeated in his first ten professional fights.
 His manager was Willie Morrisey.